-- 10. The Tree and Shade Master Plan has a goal of treating the urban forest as infrastructure to ensure that trees are an integral part of the city's planning and development process.
+- It is recommended that open spaces incorporated into the development be designed to be directly adjacent to residential units so residents are able to access the open space feature without having to compete with cars. - 9.
+The Tree and Shade Master Plan has a goal of treating the urban forest as infrastructure to ensure that trees are an integral part of the city's planning and development process.
 Toward that end, development of this site will contribute to the urban forest infrastructure through the provision of trees along the rights-of-way.
-The trees should be planted near the sidewalks to provide maximum shade and thermal comfort for pedestrians. - 11.
+The trees should be planted near the sidewalks to provide maximum shade and thermal comfort for pedestrians. - 10.
 Bicycle parking is a requirement of the Walkable Urban Code and is supported by the City of Phoenix Comprehensive Bicycle Master Plan.
 The site is located within the Eastlake-Garfield TOD District.
 New development should be designed to support walking and bicycling.
 Census data indicates about half of the households in this general area do not have access to an automobile.
 It is likely that many residents will utilize bicycles as a form of transportation.
 The development will be required to meet the bicycle parking requirements outlined in Section 1307.H of the Zoning Ordinance.
 It is recommended that the development provide bicycle parking spaces beyond the minimum required and incorporate three types of bicycle parking: secured parking (e.g. lockers or a bicycle room); parking within the units; and guest parking with inverted-U racks placed near entrances to buildings.